 “No sir,” the 18th century poet Samuel Johnson once said, “there is nothing which has yet been contrived by man, by which so much happiness has been produced, as by a good tavern or inn.”

-I am not a man of pubs, and I am not sure Mr Johnson would recognise the ‘taverns’ of today.
+I am not a man of pubs, and I am not sure Mr Johnson would recognise the taverns of today.
 Still, there is something in what he says that I feel about the café.
 A good café can produce a certain kind of happiness.
-I do not mean the overly stylised or pretentious ones that make the lists of ‘Melbourne’s best’.
-I mean the local café, the one where you go to be familiar, to drink coffee, to sit and think, to write or read, or talk with friends.
-I feel a happiness in such places that stands apart.
+I do not mean the overly stylised ones that make the lists of ‘Melbourne’s best’.
+I mean the local café, the one where you go to be familiar, to drink coffee, to think, write or read, or talk with friends.
+There is a happiness in such places that stands apart.
 Indeed, there are few places I would rather be.

 Some might say the idea of a café as a maker of happiness is an over-reach.
 True, happiness is a slippery, subjective thing.
 What one considers a state of happiness may be boredom to another.
 Happiness is commonly understood as a feeling, fleeting or seasonal, or for others an aspiration.
 Whatever it is, it is certainly not a right.
 Rather, it’s a gift that may, or may not, sit beneath things or tasks or conversations.
 For me, happiness is a certain peace, a connection, a sense of time and space, contentment and ease.
 It’s a place I need.